What is the difference between a Medical Examiner and a Coroner?

 Yes.
 Autopsies are performed in a professional manner that does not interfere with the viewing of the deceased, provided that the body was in a condition suitable for viewing prior to the autopsy.

-- Is viewing or visitation allowed while the body is under the jurisdiction of the Medical Examiner?
+Is viewing or visitation allowed while the body is in the care of the

 Viewing or visitation is not allowed while the body is at the Medical Examiner facility.
 This activity should take place at the mortuary chosen by the next-of-kin.

-- How long will it take before the body is released from the Medical Examiner jurisdiction?
+How long will it take before the body is released from the Medical

 The decedent’s body will be available for release soon after completion of the examination, which is generally within 48 hours of the death.
 Upon receipt of a signed authorization (Order for Release form) from the legal next-of-kin, the decedent’s body will be released to a mortuary or other service (e.g. cremation society, transportation service) designated in the authorization.